Session 2 - Module A: Advanced LangChain Patterns¶

 return cached_result

-# Execute API call with retry logic
+# Execute data warehouse query with retry logic

 for attempt in range(self.max_retries):